 Works with Liaison office on publicity and recruitment initiatives.

 Department Prizes and Awards: Liaises with external organizations and donors who provide prizes to Undergraduate Physics and Math students helping to ensure that the departments receive nomination forms and prizes each year.
 Prepares and sends out notification to students.
 Liaises with the Advancement office and Financial Services in the set-up of new department prizes.
 Arranges the annual Physics/Math undergraduate award ceremony by booking rooms, requesting prize cheques from Finance, typing congratulatory letters, notifying winners and donors, ordering refreshments, publicizing the ceremony and providing the Chair(s) with ceremony presentation agenda.

+Administrative work for the photocopier machine at the Department of Mathematics (order paper, contact the company for problem solving, check record and invoice).

 Education